 Affiliate links to most products provided below at no additional cost to you.

 Good afternoon!
 I have been busy participating in the Altenew Educator Certification Program.
 The current course I am working on is the AECP Level 1 Easy Die Cutting course.
-There are ao many alternate ways to use your dies other than creating a focal point for your cards.So,, I wanted to show you some cards that were inspired by this course.
-My cards are pretty much a compilation of all things good from the classes.
+There are so many alternate ways to use your dies other than creating a focal point for your cards.So,, I wanted to show you some cards that were inspired by this course.
+My cards are a compilation of all the good things from the classes.

-I was inspired by everything and I think these cards demonstrate that.
+I was inspired by everything, and these cards demonstrate that.
 I will share most of the details with you.
 If you have any specific questions please feel free to contact me at firstname.lastname@example.org

 This is what I started with.
 Alcohol inks are easy and fun.
 It’s quite therapeutic.
-But what I also did with my panels was to add somemica powders.
+But what I also did with my panels was to add some mica powders.
 They are beautiful and activate with just water.
-So of course I ended up with quite the stash of panels sitting on my desk.
-I didn’t like all the areas of the panels but some were perfect for a floral die set I have been dying to use from Altenew.
+So of course, I ended up with quite a stash of panels sitting on my desk.
+I didn’t like all the areas of the panels, but some were perfect for a floral die set I have been dying to use from Altenew.
 It is called Fantasy Floral 3D die set.
 The product is linked below.
 So off I set to use my stash.
 Here is Card 1.

-The focal point for these cards was created using a Gelli plate and the mica powders with water.
-Basically, I put the powder directly on the Gelli plate and then sprayed water over them.
+The focal point for these cards was created using a Gelli plate and mica powders with water.
+I put the powder directly on the Gelli plate and then sprayed water over them.
 Then the card stock (Neenah Classic Crest 110lb) was placed over them.
 I continued to add more powder and water until the panel was filled and I was happy with the result.
-Although I didn’t love EVERYTHING about the panel I had some beautiful areas that I knew would work with the beautiful Fantasy Floral dies set from Altenew.
-Once the panel was dry I cut several pieces using all of the dies.
-I also cut pieces from plain white card, silver card, and a soft lilac card stock.
+Although I didn’t love EVERYTHING about the panel, I had some beautiful areas that I knew would work with the beautiful Fantasy Floral dies set from Altenew.
+Once the panel was dry, I cut several pieces using all the dies.
+I also cut pieces from plain white card, silver card, and soft lilac card stock.
 Once you have all your bits cut glue them together with liquid glue.
-You will see them on all of the cards.
+You will see them on all the cards.